askmike/gekko/docs/internals/events.md

         sharpe: -2.676305165560598
       }

-### roundtrip event
+### roundtripInitiated event

-- What: A summary of a completed roundtrip (buy + sell signal).
+- What: A summary of a started roundtrip.
-- When: After every roundtrip: a completed sell trade event that superceded a buy sell trade event.
+- When: After every tradeCompleted with action `buy`.
-- Subscribe: You can subscribe to this event by registering the `processRoundtrip` method.
+- Subscribe: You can subscribe to this event by registering the `processRoundtripInitiated` method.
 - Example:
       {
+        id: [string identifying this roundtrip],
         entryAt: Moment<'2017-03-25 19:41:00'>,
         entryPrice: 10.21315498,
         entryBalance: 98.19707799420277,